 Why not create a place that feels like home?
 A place where life would be just a little easier.
 A place dedicated to those simple and important values passed down from generations.
 A place that had great food and a nice yard.
 A place where people are listened to and treated with respect and kindness.
 A place that was warm and comfortable and where family would want to visit.
 Simply put, a place to live better.

 Eventually, the Grandson built the first community and named it after the family business where his Grandma had worked so hard and had taught her Grandson so much.
 Today, The Springs Living communities are warm and friendly places full of caring people.
 The food is good and each community is kept neat and clean with really nice yards, just like Grandma’s house.

 While one family’s story started The Springs Living, today a growing number of families continue the legacy of creating that special place we all want our mothers, fathers, friends and grandparents to live.
 Each Springs Living community has its own stories with real people and real families creating that place where “Life is Just a Little Easier Here.”

-Fee Stubblefield, Lillian's Grandson and Founder, The Springs Living
+Fee Stubblefield, the Grandson and Founder of The Springs Living